This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Well, washing your hair with water only enables it to maintain its natural shine.

-When using water alone to cleanse your hair, the scalp produces natural oils.
+As mentioned above, when using water alone to cleanse your hair, the scalp produces natural oils – sebum.

 Moreover, it normalizes the right amount of oil to be produced.